ImmutableOctet/sonicgba/Chopping_Block.md

 * 'sonicgba.gimmickobject'

 ## Long-term Requirements
+* 'state.gamestate' needs to be ported in order to finish the 'state' module.
-* All files relating to 'PlayerObject'.
+* All supporting files relating to 'PlayerObject', as well as syntactic fixes to 'sonicgba.playerobject'.